azral1962/min-book/docs/manual.typ

 ]

 #arg("catalog.place: <- string | content")[
-  The city or region where the book was created or published.
+  The city or region where the book was published.
 ]

 #arg("catalog.publisher: <- string | content")[
-  The organization or enterprised responsible for publishing the book.
+  The organization or person responsible for releasing the book.
 ]

 #arg("catalog.isbn: <- string | content")[